The Halo Project provides support and guidance to local predator trapping groups beyond the Orokonui Ecosanctuary.

 Support existing local economies and create livelihoods through community initiatives.

-We are pleased to let you know that 5% of all sales go towards supporting the Halo Project and Dunedin Predator Free.
+We are pleased to let you know that Andy Thompson Photography NZ is donating time and quality images that go towards supporting the Halo Project and Dunedin Predator Free.

 Why support the Halo Project?